-Common Stocks and Uncommon Profits was another volume that Buffett found early on and was influenced by.
+Common Stocks and Uncommon Profits and Other Writings (Wiley Investment Classics) was another volume that Buffett found early on and was influenced by.

 Philip Fisher's investing classic introduces the concept of "scuttlebutt" as a way to gather information about a company, its suppliers, customers, and products.

 Put this one at the top of your list along with the Intelligent Investor.

 Ever heard of a "10 bagger?"
 It was Peter Lynch who described a 10x return in such terms.

 Yet another classic investing book, Lynch was known for investing in high-growth companies such as retail store chains (before the internet began eating them alive).

 Peter also was a proponent of "investing in what you know" as a way of improving your odds of getting market-beating returns.